angelachaewonkim/Cheersbot/README.md

 + Choose other options below.
 + Click the Download Box Plans and then a new pop up window will be opened
 + Check whether the drawing is what expected.
-+ Every thing Okay, then click the Download DXF
++ Everything Okay, then click the Download DXF
 + You will get the .DXF file within a few minutes!
 + If you want to modify, open **.DXF file** at AutoCAD or Fusion360 and then modify it as you want.

 <img src = "https://user-images.githubusercontent.com/44702454/86588581-eedb4a00-bfc6-11ea-93c2-fd6948b004e2.jpg" width="500px"><img src = "https://user-images.githubusercontent.com/44702454/86588437-a3c13700-bfc6-11ea-884b-f7834560fd69.jpg" width="500px">

-I especially consider that Jetbot should be attached with lots of lines and it carries glass. so that I made two hole for lines and glass.
+I especially consider that Jetbot should be attached with lots of lines and it carries glass. so that I made two-hole for lines and glass.
 (I attached `Cheersbot(ProductDrawing).dxf` file.
 You can check exact values for two holes)
-Once, you make **.DXF file** bring it to laser cutting machine. and Then, run the machine.
+Once, you make **.DXF file** bring it to the laser cutting machine. and Then, run **the laser cutting machine.**
 Then, you will get a separate MDF part.
 Glue the parts with super glue.